ramonmedeiros/fuzz_testing/README.md

-# fuzz_testing
+# Example of fuzz testing on PokeAPI

-Using Atheris to fuzz test
+Using Atheris to fuzz test - https://github.com/google/atheris